 Contrary to popular opinion, this carnivorous plant gets most of its energy from photosynthesis.
 It only catches bugs to get nutrients lacking in the wet, open longleaf pine savannas it is native to.

 Since poaching threatens the flytrap’s existence, always buy them from a reputable source.
 We sell healthy, cultivated Venus Flytraps with good, solid care and growing instructions with each plant.
 Follow the instructions and become another devotee of this wonderfully weird little plant.
+Easy to grow provided you haveย a warm, buggy spot for them to live.

 Light